 The hallmark of any successful sports franchise is its meticulous preparation.
 Winning coaches and players speak of the relentless drive to prepare for every game, regardless of the opponent or setting.
 How often have you heard of a team losing to an inferior opponent because they were looking past them to next week’s game?
 Success means there is no such thing as an “off” day.
 For worship leaders that means good worship team meetings.

 Many pastors, musicians and media staff also live for the big event.
 These leaders desire to be successful in the collective goal of connecting people to God, recognize the value of meticulous preparation and see the potential of designing worship in teams.
 Yet, these same groups often fail to create worship experiences that transform lives because they forget the details of preparation.

-Every church, regardless of congregational size and worship design team experience, can learn something from a self-evaluation process.
-The are a number of details to cover.
+Every church, regardless of congregational size and worship team experience, can learn something from a self-evaluation process.

 The first detail is how often the team meets.
 While worship styles vary wildly across regions, denominations and congregational sizes, there seem to be only a few basic models for planning.
 We’ve outlined three popular methods below with some notes.
 This is not meant to be a comprehensive list but a starting point for figuring out your church’s own unique solution.